Full Coverage To Protect Your Tooth

 Your traditional crown or inlay/onlay treatment is usually broken up between two separate appointments.
 During the first visit, Dr. Snyder will prepare your teeth and take an impression.

 Once your permanent restoration has been designed, we will have you return for it to be bonded permanently into place.

 Do you need a crown, inlay or onlay?
-Elkhart dentist, Dr. Douglas Snyder is happy to address your oral health concerns and provide treatment options that protect your smile’s function as well as aesthetics including dental bridges to replace your missing teeth.
+Dr. Douglas Snyder is happy to address your oral health concerns and provide treatment options that protect your smile’s function as well as aesthetics including dental bridges to replace your missing teeth.

-Call our family and cosmetic dental practice today to schedule an exam.
+Call us today to schedule an exam.